maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/50-stanislaus-county-clerk/all-elections/en/ways-to-vote/return-vbm-ballot.md

   **-OR-**

-**Drop it off** from **Monday, October 10  through Tuesday, November 8** at Stanislaus County Elections Office, 1021 I Street, Suite 101, Modesto, CA 95354.
+**Drop it off** from **Monday, May 7,  through Tuesday, June 5** at the Stanislaus County Elections Office, 1021 I Street, Suite 101, Modesto, CA 95354.
-**Monday through Friday** from 8 AM to 5 PM
+**Mondays through Fridays** from 8 AM to 5 PM (May be closed Monday, May 28, for Memorial Day)
-**Also open on Election Day, Tuesday, November 8** from 7 AM to 8 PM.
+**Also open on Election Day, Tuesday, June 5**, from 7 AM to 8 PM.

   **-OR-**

-**Drop it off** at any polling place in Stanislaus County on **Election Day, Tuesday, November 8** from 7 AM to 8 PM.
+**Drop it off** at any polling place in Stanislaus County on **Election Day, Tuesday, June 5**, from 7 AM to 8 PM.

-Check Stanislaus County Elections Office [Help for New Voters](http://stanvote.com/new-voter.shtm) page!
+Check the Stanislaus County Elections Office [Help for New Voters](http://stanvote.com/new-voter.shtm) page for more info!